paridhipuri/ShapeAI_ParidhiPuri/README.md

-# SHAPEAI PYTHON AND DEEP LEARNING BOOTCAMP
+# PYTHON AND DEEP LEARNING BOOTCAMP
 I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 <br>I got to have hands on experience on: